shahhiloni/Block_chain_technology/course_model.md

 Step: 1 : what is Smart Contract

-Step: 2 : learn Remix for write Smart Contract and deployment
+Step: 2 : learn Remix or Hardhat for write Smart Contract and deployment

 Step: 3 :
 1. In-depth Solidity programming